 There's no need to toss that package of raw ground beef if you can't use it immediately.
-Properly packaged beef retains its freshness for about two days if you keep it in a refrigerator.
-Storage time varies depend on the age of the beef before you brought it home, and how it was stored previously.
+Properly packaged beef retains its freshness for about two days, if you keep it in a refrigerator.
+Storage time varies depend on the age of the beef before you brought it home and how it was stored previously, so it's always best to use it or freeze it as soon as possible.

 Storage time depends on how old the beef is when you put it in your refrigerator.
-Most manufacturers have a “use by” or “sell by” date stamped on the package.
+Most manufacturers have a “use by” or “sell by” date stamped on the package, and may have a packing date as well.
 If the ground beef is kept under constant refrigeration, you can safely keep it in the refrigerator until the “use by” date.
 If the package has a “sell by” date, the ground beef is usually good for one to two days after this date.
 If your beef has no date, or is thawed from freezer storage, it's best to store it for no more than two days in the refrigerator.

 Packaging will affect the storage times for the ground beef.
 Raw ground beef wrapped in an airtight covering of plastic wrap or kept in a tightly closed storage container will usually remain good for the maximum storage time, as determined by the dates on the package.
 Air and moisture that breaches a poorly wrapped package may cause it to spoil more quickly.